BesGhe/CLI-Dungeons-N-Dragons-Project/README.md

 ```

 Hint: it will be helpful to use inheritance and polymorphism.
-Have a class called CharacterTypes.Characters, and have a class called CharacterTypes.DMX that extends CharacterTypes.Characters, and so on.
+Have a class called CharacterTypes.Character, and have a class called CharacterTypes.DMX that extends CharacterTypes.Character, and so on.